nordic-institute/X-Road-development/WORKFLOW.md

 9.1 To ease the review work and to make clearer what changes are done, a pull request should contain one feature or bug fix.
 The larger the pull request is, the more complex it is to review.

-9.2 Pull requests made against the `X-Road/develop` branch MUST follow these conventions:

-- Pull request name format is `<ISSUE_ID>: <SHORT_DESCRIPTION>`, for example: `XRDDEV-1669: Allow overriding startup parameters`
-  - `ISSUE_ID` = id of the feature's / bug's backlog item.
-If the pull request is not related to any backlog item, `ISSUE_ID` can be omitted.
-  - `SHORT_DESCRIPTION` = short description of the changes included in the pull request.
-- The pull request's description field must contain more detailed information about the changes.
-Any relevant additional information should also be provided here.

-Release and hotfix pull requests made against `master` branch must follow these conventions
-- Pull request name format is just `version` e.g. `6.25.0`
-- The pull request's description field must contain more detailed information about the changes.
-Any relevant additional information should also be provided here.

-9.3 Commit messages SHOULD follow the format `<ISSUE_ID>: <COMMIT_MESSAGE>`, for example:

-`XRDDEV-123: Fix typo in  user guide`

-If the commit is not related to any backlog item, `ISSUE_ID` can be omitted.
+9.2 Pull request conventions are described in the X-Road core [source code master repository](https://github.com/nordic-institute/X-Road/blob/develop/CONTRIBUTING.md#pull-requests).

+9.3 Commit message conventions are described in the X-Road core [source code master repository](https://github.com/nordic-institute/X-Road/blob/develop/CONTRIBUTING.md#commit-messages).

 ## 10 Work initiation

 10.1 New development is initiated by preparing an enhancement request.
-The request is submitted for review and approval to X-Road Working Group, according to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".
+The request is submitted for review and approval to X-Road Technical Committee, according to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".
 It's strongly recommended to submit the enhancement request in advance and indicate in the enhancement request that the implementation will be provided, too.